Skip to content

 Keywords: Africa, Kunyu Wanguo Quantu, Matteo Ricci, Treasure Fleets, Zheng He

-Full text will be included in a forthcoming book, entitled “Chinese Global Exploration in the Pre-Columbian Era: Evidence from an Ancient World Map (World Scientific, Summer 2023).
+Full text is included in the book entitled “Chinese Global Exploration in the Pre-Columbian Era: Evidence from an Ancient World Map (World Scientific, October 2023).

 Leave a Reply